Self-Improvement Handbook

 • This is the external life you experience: your career, health, relationships, lifestyle, and environment.

-• Life experiences and environmental conditions feedback into behaviors and beliefs
+• Life experiences and environmental conditions feed into behaviors and beliefs

 Feedback Loops